A-I-Research-Facility/Reinforcement-learning/README.md

 ***

 ## Machine Learning
-Ability of a machine to learn and improve from experience rather than explicit programming
+Ability of a machine to learn and improve from experience rather than explicit programming.

+Types of machine learning :<br>
+  🟢 Supervised<br>
+  🟢 Unsupervised<br>
+  🟢 Reinforcement<br>
 <br>

+## Reinforcement Learning
+Reinforcement means encouraging a pattern or behaviour.
+This form of ML is a _hit and trail_ method, because the model is new to the surroundings.
+The only way to learn is to experience and then, learn from that experience.